-2.5.5 HTML format
+2.5.6 HTML format

 Easy Data Transform can output to tables in HTML format files.
-File extension ".html".
+Default file extension ".html".

 HTML (HyperText Markup Language) format is commonly used for creating web pages.
 If you don't need the data to take up a whole page, you can just copy the to part of the output.